Become part of the SDAC Community. SDAC Investors learn, grow, and make an impact.

 - September – Companies have the option to participate in the Entrepreneurs (“E”) Track, which consists of weekly sessions that help them become more investor-ready.
 Anyone who is interested can join one or all the sessions.

-- December – By the end of December, companies must submit applications to compete in the San Diego Angel Conference, a process that requires a substantial amount of information (pitch decks, financials, executive summary, team details, and a 60-second video).
+- January – By January 19, companies must submit applications to compete in the San Diego Angel Conference, a process that requires a substantial amount of information (pitch decks, financials, executive summary, team details, and a 60-second video).

 - Finalists – Deals are narrowed down to the best 6 opportunities (the finalists), investors break into small teams and perform an in-depth investigative process called due diligence.
 Teams report to each other weekly until the finale.